 4. Next Place the files from Step 1 and 2 into c:\tmp folder

-For each command below I included a screenshot and the actual command allowing to copy, paste, and edit into your environment.
+Now that you have your files and PowerCLI ready follow these steps.
+For step below I included a screenshot and the actual command allowing you to copy, paste, and edit into your environment.

 2. Confirm the products are in the depot